-In this post we’ll look what is Online Schooling and how it has developed today.
+In this post we’ll look what online schooling is and how it has developed today.
 In it you will discover:

-- The origins of Online Schooling
+- The origins of online schooling

-- The role of Online Schooling in the UK today
+- The role of online schooling in the UK today

-- How Online Schooling works
+- How online schooling works

-- The advantages of Online Schooling
+- The advantages of online schooling

-The Origins of Online Schooling
+The Origins of Online Education

 It’s 1948 in the Australian outback.
 Miss Adelaide Miethke, a local woman, is the vice-president of the South Australian wing of the Royal Flying Doctor Service (RFDS) and a former inspector of girl’s schools.